- Prices between £2699 - £3199

 Today we’re heading for some R&R on Holbox, a tiny traffic-free island that sits lightyears away from the hustle of modern life.
 We’ll drive 90 minutes to the port town of Chiquilá and then take a half-hour ferry ride across the lagoon to our island haven, a protected nature reserve with flamingos and pelicans nesting off the palm-fringed coastline.
 A small fishing community, Holbox is right off the tourist radar and life here is delightfully unhurried.
 We’ll lunch at our hotel before moseying around the island.
 The entire place is just 25 miles long and people travel by bike, dune buggies or gulf carts.
 Pass by colourful thatched homes, stalls heaped with fruit and beaches with free-standing hammocks.
-In the evening, we’ll head for a hip rooftop hangout with a pool, jacuzzi and the best sunset views on the island.
+Come evening, we’ll head to a nearby bar for delicious sunset cocktails.
 Settle in and watch the sky turn purple over a rum cocktail or three.Read more

 Slow livin’ on sandy beaches

 A day of freedom stretches ahead today.
 We’re on island time now, so wake up late and enjoy a lazy breakfast.
 Soak up rays on the beach or wander through the warm surf, flip-flops in hand.
 Drift around the sandy streets, pausing at boutiques and pavement cafés for a freshly squeezed fruit juice (or jugs of margaritas – this is a holiday, after all).
-Whale-watching trips are available should you wish to see the gentle giants of the ocean, and there’s plenty of scope for snorkelling in the glittering clear sea.
 As night draws in, join your fellow Flashpackers for beers and live music in the local town square.
 Holbox is surprisingly lively at night.
 Locals gather in courtyard restaurants, where the local catch translates into fish empanadas, octopus cerviche and Holbox-style lobster.
 Grab a coconut cocktail – harvested from fruit lying just moments away – and salute the starry island night.Read more

 Y’all gonna miss Yucatán